 - by Firefox user 13201984, 2 years agoRated 5 out of 5A Godsend!
 Lets you easily import references to exactly YOUR reference manager.
 Super!
 In my case, I needed the RIS support.
 Terriffic that it works in both Firefox and Chrome (and more).

-- by Firefox user 13944980, 2 years agoRated 5 out of 5In general this is a great add on.
+- by Firefox user 13944980, 3 years agoRated 5 out of 5In general this is a great add on.
 I'm using EndNote X7.8, and the RIS format apparently is not working properly.
 I don't know if there is something missing from EndNote itself though, as I'm not using the latest version (I don't want to upgrade before finishing my thesis).
 Excellent approach to disentangle the citation hassle, especially for online references.

 EDIT: Fixed the problem.
 It seems like Endnote is stricter about the spacing between identifier and the hyphen.
 It should work in the next version which comes out the end of this week.

-- by Firefox user 13923710, 2 years agoRated 4 out of 5While this has made citation much easier, I wish the DOI would work consistently.
+- by Firefox user 13923710, 3 years agoRated 4 out of 5While this has made citation much easier, I wish the DOI would work consistently.
 I often have to go back and add information because dynamic citations aren't populating.